GeigerJ2/aiida-core/src/aiida/tools/mirror/README.md

                                   extras]
   -f, --flat                      Mirror files in a flat directory for every
                                   step of a workflow.
+  --mirror-unsealed / --no-mirror-unsealed
-  -v, --verbosity [notset|debug|info|report|warning|error|critical]
+                                  Also allow the mirroring of unsealed process nodes.  [default: no-mirror-unsealed] -v, --verbosity [notset|debug|info|report|warning|error|critical]
                                   Set the verbosity of the output.
   -h, --help                      Show this message and exit.